When a Buyer Fails to Close On a Real Estate Sale Can the Seller Sue?

 On the other hand, a plaintiff who does take reasonable steps to mitigate loss may recover, as damages, the costs and expenses incurred in taking those reasonable steps, provided that the costs and expenses are reasonable and were truly incurred in mitigation of damages (see P. Bates, “Mitigation of Damages: A Matter of Commercial Common Sense” (1992), 13 Advocates’ Q. 273).
 The valuation of damages is therefore a balancing process: as the Federal Court of Appeal stated in Redpath Industries Ltd. v.
 Cisco (The), 1993 CanLII 3025 (FCA), 2 F.C.
 279, at p.
 302: “The Court must make sure that the victim is compensated for his loss; but it must at the same time make sure that the wrongdoer is not abused.”
 Mitigation is a doctrine based on fairness and common sense, which seeks to do justice between the parties in the particular circumstances of the case.

-Whereas the duty to mitigate is upon the seller (presumably the Plaintiff), the onus to prove a failure to mitigate is upon the buyer (presumably the Buyer) which was stated in Degner v.
-Cabral, 2019 ONSC 1610 where it was said:
+Whereas the duty to mitigate is upon the seller, the onus to prove a failure to mitigate is upon the buyer.
+This which was stated in Degner v.
+Cabral, 2019 ONSC 1610 at paragraph 54.
+Furthermore, it was also said in Degner at paragraph 56 that the efforts to mitigate must be performed reasonably rather than perfectly by taking steps that are reasonable to minimize loss rather than needing to take all possible steps to minimize loss.
+Specifically, the Court said:

 In the decision of 642947 Ontario Ltd. v.
 Fleischer (2001), 2001 CanLII 8623 (ON CA), 209 D.L.R.
 (4th) 182 (Ont.
 C.A.), the court found that as a general rule in a falling market the court should award the vendor damages equal to the difference between the contract price and the highest price obtainable within a reasonable time after the contractual date for completion following the making of reasonable efforts to sell the property commencing on that date.